-Invasive Phragmites is a tall, densely growing grass that can take over large areas, push out native vegetation, and reduce habitat quality for wildlife.
+Invasive Phragmites (European strain) is a tall, aggressively growing grass that can take over large areas of wetland and shoreline, push out native vegetation, and reduce habitat quality for wildlife.
 In Minnesota, it is a cryptic invasion because native Phragmites is present as well.
 Researchers at the Minnesota Aquatic Invasive Species Research Center are mapping the current distribution of Phragmites in Minnesota, determining its capacity for further spread, and developing management protocols for responding to different invasion scenarios.
 Click here to learn more about Phragmites and its impacts.

 - Building scientific and management capacity to respond to invasive Phragmites (common reed) in Minnesota

-- Report invasive Phragmites; help inform MAISRC research (MAISRC newsletter)
+- Report invasive Phragmites; help inform MAISRC research